 - Does the product contain anything else?

 Generally, I would say that people should not drive while using mitragyna.
 I also don't believe women who are pregnant or breastfeeding should take it.
 I would not combine it with any prescription medication or illegal drugs or over the counter medications.
 It's also wise to stop taking mitragyna at least 2 weeks before having surgery.

-As I looked over various websites that discussed this topic, I saw people claiming kratom was associated with a variety of side effects ranging from constipation and itching to erectile dysfunction.
-I was not able to find human research to substantiate most of what I saw however.
+At various websites that discuss this topic, some people claim mitragynine was associated with a variety of side effects ranging from constipation and itching to erectile dysfunction.
+I was not able to find human research to substantiate most of what I saw, however.